This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 salmon fillets glazed with honey on a plate

-• Honey: Use a pure and natural honey rather than an artificial one for greater health benefits.
+• Honey: Use pure and natural honey rather than artificial one.

 • Soy sauce: This adds a wonderful salty flavor that works great with the honey.
-You can also use tamari or coconut aminos.
+For gluten-free alternative, you can also use gluten-free tamari sauce or coconut aminos.

 • Oil: For cooking.
-I like to use olive oil, but vegetable or avocado oil will work well.
+I like to use olive oil, but coconut or avocado oil will work well.

 • Salmon: Use salmon fillets that are roughly the same thickness so that they cook through evenly.